Continuous Positive Airway Pressure (CPAP) Therapy for Obstructive Sleep Apnea

 - A mask that covers your nose and mouth

-- Prongs that fit into your nose
+- A mask that covers your nose only

 What To Expect